gmforghieri/academic-kickstart/content/authors/admin/_index.md

 The experiences I have accumulated and books I’ve read made me realize, that our society is flawed in many ways and has an abundance of inefficiencies.
 I am excited to be learning new things and work on problems that will help change that.

-I am currently a 2nd year BSc student in computer science & engineering at TU Delft and also working as a junior full stack software engineer to further refine my programming skills.

-I am looking for internship opportunities from 2020 summer onwards, in software development roles with special interest in the following areas:

-- revolutionizing education

-- solving problems and creating economic value in the investment/algorithmic-trading/FinTech scene

-- contributing to a large-scale software product which serves massive amounts of people worldwide